Once the initiatives are created and configured, you can fast-load benefits. Fast-loading benefits need two rounds of integrations.

 For data preparation:

 Use the Configuration and FastLoad Spreadsheet as a template.
 Add the following column information into the Benefit FastLoad Sheet and save the template for creating the benefits.
-Note: If you are uploading values or measures, use Benefit Value FastLoad Sheet and follow the instruction in the sheet.
+Note: If you are uploading values or measures, use Benefit Value FastLoad Sheet and follow the sheet's instruction.

 - Parent ID